Summer camp offerings abound at local colleges for K-12

 What can the children do this summer?
 Where can you find useful and valuable ways to fill their days?
 All this…and it needs to be fun too!
 One option for those who quickly tire of lazy days is to pursue specialized camps at local colleges.

 This summer could find your children reveling in discovery learning at Franklin College or the UIndy.
-You could tap into myriad types of day camps taught by UIndy faculty and adjunct professors or take intriguing classes at Franklin College taught by highly skilled high school teachers.
+You could tap into myriad types of summer STEM learning camps taught by faculty and adjunct professors or take intriguing classes at Franklin College taught by highly skilled high school teachers.

 Additionally for college students, UIndy, the nickname for the University of Indianapolis, offers over 200 summer school classes.
 Available to UIndy and guest college students alike, these courses help students seeking to graduate in four years or those who want an enriched curriculum.
 Guest college students can view TransferIN.net to see if the courses transfer to their particular school.
 No doubt, check with your college registrar for final approval.